Persistence is perserverance says Sonia Gandhi while thanking COVID-19 fighters

 New Delhi, Apr 14: Congress president, Sonia Gandhi on Tuesday thanked all those who are fighting against the coronavirus pandemic from the frontline.
 She also urged the people to follow the lockdown and adhere to social distancing norms.

-In a video message posted today, eps spoke about the sanitation workers, doctors and those in the health sector.
+In a video message posted today, she spoke about the sanitation workers, doctors and those in the health sector.
 She had a word of praise for the police personnel, NGOs who are doing an excellent job at this hour of crisis.

 Chloroquine and Hydroxychloroquine: Will these drugs help in fight against coronavirus outbreak?